canonical/netbox/docs/development/getting-started.md

 * `develop` - All development on the upcoming stable release occurs here
 * `feature` - Tracks work on an upcoming major release

-Typically, you'll base pull requests off of the `develop` branch, or off of `feature` if you're working on a new major release. **Never** merge pull requests into the `master` branch, which receives merged only from the `develop` branch.
+Typically, you'll base pull requests off of the `develop` branch, or off of `feature` if you're working on a new major release. **Never** merge pull requests into the `master` branch: This branch only ever merges pull requests from the `develop` branch, to effect a new release.

 For example, assume that the current NetBox release is v3.1.1.
 Work applied to the `develop` branch will appear in v3.1.2, and work done under the `feature` branch will be included in the next minor release (v3.2.0).